bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 58°
+- 47°
-- Light Rain
+- Misty
-- 93% humidity
+- 94% humidity
-- 11 mph wind
+- 14 mph wind
 - 76% cloud cover
-- 40 AQI 🟩
+- 37 AQI 🟩
-- 0.74 inches of rain in the past 24 hours
+- 0.77 inches of rain in the past 24 hours
-- 0.07 inches of rain expected in the next 48 hours
+- 0.06 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>